What is this policy?

 Personal information is any information in our possession or control that can be used to directly identify an individual or that we can link to an individual.

 We collect and process the following personal information about you:

 You give us personal information when you communicate with us through various means as follows:

-Subscribing via our website – If you sign up to receive further information regarding our services or marketing communications from us you will provide us with personal information to allow us to contact you with these.
+- Subscribing via our website – If you sign up with us to receive further information regarding our services or marketing communications, you will provide us with personal information to allow us to contact you with these.

 Information we collect via technology

 We collect technical personal information about you when we correspond with you or interact with you through various means such as our websites and mobile applications.
 For example, we will automatically collect the following information when you visit our websites and use our mobile applications: technical information, such as the type of browser you use and the Internet protocol (IP) address used to connect your computer or mobile device to the Internet (as applicable); and information about your visit, including the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), traffic data and other communication data, the resources that you access and information derived from the cookies we place on your mobile device and computer.

 Information we receive from third parties

 We receive personal information about you from third parties as follows: